kamlesh-nb/blinc/README.md

 };

 const CommandDemo = (props) => {
   let init = [initialState];

   const update = (msg, state) => {
     switch (msg.type) {
       case "LOAD_USERS":
         /*
-          we've added one more element to the array that we return the element that we added is an array that contains the first element as the command and the second element as paramenter to the command */
+          we've added one more element to the array that we return, the element that we added is an array that contains the first element as the command and the second element as paramenter to the command */